Roleren/uORFomePipe/README.md

 ```
 If the function orfikDirs does not give you an error, you are good to go.

-# Creating the uORF features used to prediction
+# Creating the uORF features used for prediction
 ```r
 #¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤#
 # 2. Find uORF search region per CAGE